ngaijason92/katacoda-scenarios/PCI DSS and GDPR/step7.md

 3. is based on the data subject’s explicit consent.

 Upon request from the customers, the customer has one month to request for you to review the decision, or take a new decision not based solely on automated means.
 You must consider the request including any information provided by the individual.
 You need to respond to the individual within one month of receipt of their request and outline the steps you have taken as well as the outcome.

+This satisfies "The right not to be subject to a decision based solely on automated processing" of the customers.